Telecom Italia hopes to surprise with positive H1 results - CEO

 TIM's core profit fell sharply in the first quarter hit by shrinking revenues in its hyper-competitive domestic market, where demand for connectivity weakened after a pandemic-driven surge.

+The company has signed a preliminary agreement with state lender CDP over the possible creation of a single national network operator.

-(Reporting by Francesco Zecchini, writing by Maria Pia Quaglia; editing by Valentina Za)
+(Reporting by Francesco Zecchini, writing by Maria Pia Quaglia; editing by Valentina Za and Keith Weir)

 ((mariapia.quaglia@tr.com; +39 06 80307737;))